Campus of the Massachusetts Institute of Technology

 The Massachusetts Institute of Technology occupies a 168 acre tract in Cambridge, Massachusetts, United States.
 The campus spans approximately one mile (1.6 km) of the north side of the Charles River basin directly opposite the Back Bay neighborhood of Boston, Massachusetts.

 The campus includes dozens of buildings representing diverse architectural styles and shifting campus priorities over MIT's history.
 MIT's architectural history can be broadly split into four eras: the Boston campus, the new Cambridge campus before World War II, the "Cold War" development, and post-Cold War buildings.
-Each era was marked by distinct builds representing neoclassical, modernist, brutalist, and deconstructivist styles which alternatively represent a commitment to utilitarian minimalism and embellished exuberance.
+Each era was marked by distinct building campaigns characterized by, successively, neoclassical, modernist, brutalist, and deconstructivist styles which alternatively represent a commitment to utilitarian minimalism and embellished exuberance.

 Campus organization

+Campus building naming conventions

 The geographical organization of the MIT campus is much easier to understand by referring to the MIT map, in online interactive, or downloadable printable form.
 There is also an MIT Accessibility Campus Map available for download, which is useful for mobility-impaired visitors.

 Buildings 1–10 (excepting 9) were the original main campus, with Building 10, the location of the Great Dome, designed to be the ceremonial main entrance.
 The actual street entrance leads from 77 Massachusetts Avenue into the lobby of Building 7, at the western end of the "Infinite Corridor", which forms the east-west axis of the main group of buildings.
 Buildings 1–8 are arranged symmetrically around Building 10, with odd-numbered buildings to the west and even-numbered buildings to the east.
 In general, higher numbers are assigned to buildings as distance from the center of campus increases.

 The east side of main campus has "the 6s", several connecting buildings that end with the digit 6 (buildings 6, 16, 26, 36, 56 and 66, with building 46 across the street from 36).
 The "30s" series buildings run along Vassar Street on the north side of main campus.
-Buildings that are East of Ames Street are prefixed with an E (e.g. E52, the Sloan Building); those West of Massachusetts Avenue generally start with a W (e.g., W20, the Stratton Student Center).
+Buildings that are east of Ames Street are prefixed with an E (e.g. E52, the Sloan Building); those west of Massachusetts Avenue generally start with a W (e.g., W20, the Stratton Student Center).